45kmh/nav2_cv_costmap_plugin/README.md

 # nav2_cv_costmap_plugin
 A plugin that subscribes to object detection results, marks forbidden zones, and recalculates the endpoint as needed.
+This software is provided as an example and is not free of bugs.
+Therefore, it should not be used without undergoing debugging and testing phases.
+Additionally, it is not maintained.

 ## Dependencies
 - ROS2 Humble